gwitwer/aiewf25/README.md

 - `app/page.tsx` — Main app page and state management

 ## Notes
-- This app is designed to run locally and does not require a backend.
 - Your schedule is private and stored only in your browser.

 ---